abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

 ## Date

+For working with time, JavaScript has a built-in `Date` object that provides methods for creating, manipulating, and formatting dates and times.

 To create a new Date object call: `new Date()`

 - `new Date()` -> Without arguments – create a Date object for the current date and time: